 On May 1st — or a few days later, if we observe “true” Beltaine — we celebrate Beltaine in the northern hemisphere and Samhain in the southern hemisphere.
 These are my favourite celebrations in the Celtic calendar, a time to tune in to the rhythms of Nature and celebrate the seasons, the elements, and the sacred dance with Gaia.

 The roots of the word Beltaine are somewhat lost in time but scholars typically translate it as “Bael’s Fire” or “Brilliant Fire” (Bel was a Celtic god, and the Celtic word for “shining” is beal; tene means fire).

 The May Pole tradition is rooted in early fertility rites.
 Typically the pole (representing male fertility) would be placed in the village green, decorated with red and white ribbons (representing female and male fertility, respectively) and then celebrated with a ribbon dance around the pole by the village maidens.
 And often the May Pole would be created with Hawthorn (“The Queen of the May”, so symbolic of Beltaine), one of the three Faerie Trees (Oak, Ash & Thorn),

 The lovely old Scottish poem in our header image names only eight (and is slightly different to those in the Rede).
-The Wiccan rede names nine but cautions that the ninth, elder, “is the Lady’s tree burn it not or cursed you’ll be”.
+The Wiccan rede cautions us against burning Elder:

-You may also choose to celebrate Beltaine in the traditional ways – with an altar, crafts and recipes, and creating spells or prayers or affirmations to honour the day.
+You may also choose to celebrate Beltaine in the traditional ways: with an altar, crafts and recipes, and creating spells or prayers or affirmations to honour the day.

 Over the next few days, I will share some of my favourites such as this Beltaine Incense formulation from Magical Recipes Online.